-- an examination of the contracts with Associated Companies; - considerations made by the company's Market Oversight Committee; and - leaving aside the company's contract to supply wholesale water to and the service agreement with its former associated company Castle

-Water (Southern) Limited (formerly Affinity for Business (Retail) Limited) until its sale from the Affinity Water group in April 2020, the limited contractual arrangements with Associated Companies.
+- an examination of the contracts with Associated Companies; - considerations made by the company's Market Oversight Committee; and - leaving aside the company's contract to supply wholesale water to and the service agreement with its former associated company Castle Water (Southern) Limited (formerly Affinity for Business (Retail) Limited) until its sale from the Affinity Water group in April 2020, the limited contractual arrangements with Associated Companies.

-Any transactions with Associated Companies are disclosed in the Non-audited regulatory information section of the company's regulatory Annual Performance Report for the year ended 31 March 2022 [refer to page 128], which is subject to external assurance under Regulatory Accounting Guideline 5.07; Guideline for transfer pricing in the water and sewerage sectors [refer to our Board statement on the completeness and accuracy on information on page 22 for details on controls and the levels of assurance obtained during 2021/22].
+Any transactions with Associated Companies are disclosed in the transactions with Associated Companies note in section 4 of the company's regulatory Annual Performance Report for the year ended 31 March 2022 (refer to page 135), which is subject to external assurance under Regulatory Accounting Guideline 5.07; Guideline for transfer pricing in the water and sewerage sectors (refer to our Board statement on the completeness and accuracy on information on page 18 for details on controls and the levels of assurance obtained during 2021/22).